Skip to main content

 Why Minify HTML?

-HTML minification removes whitespace, comments, and optional tags that browsers don't need.
+HTML minification removes whitespace and comments that browsers don't need.
 A typical HTML page can shrink by 15-30% after minification.
 That's bytes that don't travel over the network, don't get parsed, and don't slow down your page load.

 Is it the biggest performance win?
 No, that's images, JavaScript, and CSS.
 But HTML minification is free performance.
-It costs nothing to implement, breaks nothing, and compounds with every page view.
+It costs nothing to implement and compounds with every page view.
 For a site with millions of visits, a 20% reduction in HTML size saves real bandwidth and money.

 Paste your HTML, get a minified version.
-The tool strips comments, collapses whitespace, and removes unnecessary attributes while preserving the document's functionality.
-Your HTML will render identically, just smaller.
+The tool strips comments and collapses whitespace while preserving your tags, attributes, and links.
+For most pages the output renders identically, just smaller.

 What Minification Removes